htso/Robinhood_at_a_glance/README.md

 ## Stocks held by at least 100k accounts
 Just a quick scan of the most popular holdings.
 Notice that some of these are ETF, e.g. `VOO`, `SPY`.
+Interestingly, `QQQ` is not on this list.

 `"F"    "GE"   "AAL"  "DIS"  "DAL"  "CCL"  "GPRO" "MSFT" "ACB"  "AAPL" "NCLH" "UAL"  "BA"   "BAC"  "FIT" "PLUG" "SNAP" "TSLA" "HEXO" "CGC"  "AMZN" "RCL"  "SAVE" "UBER" "INO"  "CRON" "TWTR" "AMD"  "BABA" "FB" "GRPN" "MRNA" "ZNGA"